m-strand/phase-1-final-project/readMe.md

 Authors and acknowledgment
-I would like to thank the Flatiron School for assisting me with this project and for providing my instruction on softwaring development.
+I would like to thank the Flatiron School for assisting me with this project and for providing my instruction on software development.

 License
-Flatiron School © Brooke Strand
+MIT © Brooke Strand